 The chest sensor results (g clip) for the Marathon was 48 where the maximum allowed is 60 and once again the lower result is better.
 The graph above shows the Marathon results compared to the best result in the group of 33.4 for the Clek Foonf.

 The analysis of sensor results and the comparison of the data to the competition earned the Marathon a 5 of 10 score, which is below the average of 7 for the group.
-In contrast, the Essentials by Britax line had scores of 8 which means that parents can find a more economical solution with an additional margin of protection.
+In contrast, the more affordable Britax Emblem and Britax Allegiance had scores of 8 which means that parents can find a more economical solution with an additional margin of protection.

 This seat also includes an anti-rebound bar (ARB) for rear-facing installation.
 Our preliminary test results with infant car seats indicate that the ARB does help reduce the sensor results, and is, therefore, a potentially beneficial safety addition.